 A press release should be 500 words or less, and each sentence should have a purpose.
 It must provide journalists with all the important information–who you are, what you’re doing, and why it’s important–but there’s no need to go beyond that.
 No one needs to know about how you met your business partner, or exactly how you built your platform’s backend–unless it’s particularly interesting to a wider audience.
 Include the important information in few words, and if a journalist has additional questions they’ll set up an interview with you.

 Quotes are an integral part of a press release.
 Often, they’re what make a story impactful.
 But when they’re not up to par, it really puts a damper on things.
 Quotes that are too long, full of jargon, or include statistics that can’t be backed should be avoided.
 Ideally, a press release should only include 1-2 quotes that are no longer than three lines.
 They’re a chance to portray your company’s personality, speak to your company’s mission, and state your expert opinion.
 Use them to your advantage.

 A press release needs to grab a journalist’s attention.
 But, that’s not done through dramatic language or confusing anecdotes.
 It’s done through being clear and simple, and by giving a journalist the information they need to create their own story about your company.
-For a more information on how to write an effective press release, check out PR for Startups: The Art of the Press Release in 7 steps on the Publicize Community Page.
+For more information on how to write an effective press release, check out Ultimate Startup Press Release Guide on the Publicize Community Page.